Photo Album Orientation: Is Landscape, Portrait or Square Best?

 The vertical format is also a bit challenging for your eye movement.
 When constructing a story on a vertical spread with multiple images, naturally, one would place the images from top to bottom on both sides.
 Your eye movement would have to go from top to bottom on the left side, and then back to the top on the right side and then head towards the bottom.

 Let us be upfront: we have a bias towards horizontal designs.
-When multple images are laid out across a full horizontal spread, your eyes simply have to travel from left to right without any awkward transitions.
+When multiple images are laid out across a full horizontal spread, your eyes simply have to travel from left to right without any awkward transitions.
 A single landscape image fits nicely onto a single horizontal side, leaving you with the other side for supporting images.
 To achieve a high visual impact, simply use a single landscape image and have it span the full spread.

 From our experience with designing a few thousand albums, we have also noticed that you can squeeze in more images into a horizontal design and not have it look as “crowded” as with the other orientations.
 This is especially a big plus for those brides who want a lot of photos but do not want to upgrade their album!

 There you have it!
 Our completely biased diatribe on wedding album orientations.
 As always, your mileage may vary – just experiment and have fun!
 Below, we show you an example of how we utilized two images in a square, vertical, and horizontal design.
+In our opinion, the most impactful and interesting layouts are possible with horizontal (landscape) layouts.
+They allow for wide, impactful images as the central focus, with other supporting story-telling elements to the left and/or right of the main image.
+Our least favorite is the landscape format, which is difficult for laying out large environmental portraits.
+The most versatile and easy to scale up and down is the square size.